lukexor/pix-engine/README.md

 struct MyApp;

 impl AppState for MyApp {
+    // Set up application state and initial settings. `PixState` contains
+    // engine specific state and utility methods for actions like getting mouse
+    // coordinates, drawing shapes, etc. (Optional)
     fn on_start(&mut self, s: &mut PixState) -> PixResult<()> {
-        // Setup App state. `PixState` contains engine specific state and
-        // utility functions for things like getting mouse coordinates,
+        // Set the background to GRAY and clear the screen. s.background(Color::GRAY);

+        // Change the font family to NOTO and size to 16 instead of using the
-        // drawing shapes, etc.
+        // defaults.
-        s.background(Color::GRAY);
         s.font_family(Font::NOTO)?;
         s.font_size(16);

+        // Returning `Err` instead of `Ok` would indicate initialization failed,
+        // and that the application should terminate immediately.
         Ok(())
     }

+    // Main update/render loop.
+Called as often as possible unless
-    fn on_update(&mut self, s: &mut PixState) -> PixResult<()> {
+    // `target_frame_rate` was set with a value.
+(Required) fn on_update(&mut self, s: &mut PixState) -> PixResult<()> {
-        // Main render loop.
-Called as often as possible, or based on `target frame rate`. if s.mouse_pressed() {
-            s.fill(0); // Set fill color to a minimum grayscale of 0 (or black, #000).
+        // Set fill color to black if mouse is pressed, otherwise wite. if s.mouse_pressed() {
+            s.fill(0);
         } else {
-            s.fill(255); // Set fill color to a minimum grayscale of 255 (or white, #fff).
+            s.fill(255);
         }

+        // Draw a circle with fill color at the mouse position with a radius of
+        // 80.
         let m = s.mouse_pos();
-        // Draw circle with fill color at mouse position with radius 80. s.circle([m.x(), m.y(), 80])?;
+        s.circle([m.x(), m.y(), 80])?;

         Ok(())
     }

-    fn on_stop(&mut self, s: &mut PixState) -> PixResult<()> {
-        // Teardown any state or resources before exiting such as deleting temporary files.
+    // Clean up any state or resources before exiting such as deleting temporary
+    // files or saving game state.
+(Optional) fn on_stop(&mut self, s: &mut PixState) -> PixResult<()> {
         Ok(())
     }
 }